ikeycode/ikeycode.github.io/views/about_me.md

-I'm Ikey Doherty, founder and lead of the [https://serpentos.com](Serpent OS) project.
+I'm Ikey Doherty, founder and lead of the [Serpent OS](https://serpentos.com) project.

 I've worked exclusively on open source projects for the last two decades, both within the established industry and as a startup/competitor.
 My primary expertise incorporates the build and lifecycle management of open source operating systems, chiefly Linux®.